 The Huntington Beach Wavecresters Chapter of the American Business Women's Association was chartered on July 7, 2003.
 Chapter fundraisers have given us the opportunity to assist our members with continuing education by sending them to ABWA conferences and other professional development events.
 By partnering with local organizations such as Women Helping Women, Project Self Sufficiency, CARE program at Golden West College/Orange Coast College and Pathways to Independence, we have increased the impact our educational scholarships have on the women within our community who are trying to better themselves and become self sufficient.
 THE TYPES OF SCHOLARSHIPS AVAILABLE THROUGH HB WAVECRESTERS: (6) $500 Local Community Scholarships

-Please click here to download a HB Wavecresters Scholarship Application
+Please click here to download the 2018 Fall HB Wavecresters Scholarship Application

 Please click here for the HB Wavecresters Scholarhip Guidelines